 Rillettes of Duck

-This is the first contribution to a new series about the Regional cuisines of the world that we start with Azlin Bloor from LinsFood.
-In it we will introduce you to regional recipes that we brought home from our travels.
+This is the first post of a new one culinary series about Regional cuisines in the worldthat we worked with Azlin Bloor from LinsFood start.
+In it we will introduce you to regional recipes that we brought back from our travels.
 Azlin is a cook and will show you in her videos how to cook these dishes.
 We start with a recipe for a dish I've been dreaming of for years: Rillettes de Canard or "Potted Duck" as it is called in English.
-I ate this for the first time many years ago in a hotel in Quebec City.
+I did this for the first time many years ago in a hotel in Quebec City eaten.
 It was served there every morning for breakfast.
 This delicious duck dish sweetened my Québec stays every morning.

-Rillettes is actually a French specialty.
-In the capital of the French-Canadian province Quebec, they are served quite often.
-People often cook traditional French recipes in this region.
-This dish was easy to prepare for the first French settlers in the country.
+Rillettes is actually one french Specialty.
+In the capital of the French-Canadian province, they are served with pleasure.
+You often cook there according to traditional French recipes.
+This dish was also easy to prepare for the French settlers in the country.
 Poultry abounds in the province's lakes.
-The French settlers used ducks and geese as ingredients for their main meals.
-One of the earliest colonists, Samuel de Champlain, kept his companions happy with good food.
-His Order de Bon Temps was a kind of culinary men's club, in which every member had to cook a feast with the game he had shot.
-Champlain made sure, that his men survived the first winter in Canada.
-With good food and in high spirits.
+The French settlers already used ducks and geese as ingredients for their main meals.
+Even one of the earliest colonists, Samuel de Champlain, kept his companions happy with good food.
+Be Order Bon Temps was a kind of culinary men's club, in which every member had to cook a feast with the game that had been shot.
+Champlain made sure that his men survived the first winter in Canada.
+With good food and high spirits.
 Rillettes de Canard certainly played a role in this.

 Where did the recipe come from?